ThomasHFWright/kippy-homeassistant/README.md

 A Home Assistant HACS integration for Kippy pet trackers.

+Device trackers created by this integration are prefixed with `Kippy` and your pet's name (for example, `Kippy Tilly`).

 ## Installation

 1. Copy `custom_components/kippy` to your Home Assistant `custom_components` directory or install via HACS.